getml/reflect-cpp/README.md

 In addition, it supports the following custom containers:

 - `rfl::Box`: Similar to `std::unique_ptr`, but (almost) guaranteed to never be null.
+- `rfl::Generic`: A catch-all type that can represent (almost) anything.
 - `rfl::Literal`: An explicitly enumerated string.
 - `rfl::NamedTuple`: Similar to `std::tuple`, but with named fields that can be retrieved via their name at compile time.
+- `rfl::Object`: A map-like type representing a object with field names that are unknown at compile time.
 - `rfl::Ref`: Similar to `std::shared_ptr`, but (almost) guaranteed to never be null.
 - `rfl::Result`: Allows for exception-free programming.
 - `rfl::TaggedUnion`: Similar to `std::variant`, but with explicit tags that make parsing more efficient.